centreon/centreon-documentation/en/administration/centreon-ha/acceptance-guide.md

 ---
-id: recette-guide
+id: acceptance-guide
-title: Faire la recette du cluster
+title: Cluster acceptance guide
 ---

 > Please note that all commands presented in this document are respectively to be run as `root` unless otherwise stated.